-Despite the expense there really is nothing better when it comes to D-Air’s proven track record at this writing when it comes to protecting the rider as effectively.
+Despite the expense there really is nothing better than D-Air’s system at this writing when it comes to protecting the rider as effectively.
 When installed in a high quality Dainese jacket like the Misano 1000 it’s hard not to like and feel true peace of mind.

 Lurking in the weeds watching and learning from Dainese and its D-Air system has been their main competitor: Alpinestars.